Menu

 Christmas 1970: James Taylor and Joni Mitchell in Chapel Hill

-On Christmas Eve of 1970 I had just turned twenty-one and was managing the Record and Tape Center at 456 West Franklin Street.
-As I was about to leave at 10:15 there was a knock on the front door of the store from two bundled up people.
+On Christmas Eve 1970 I had just turned twenty-one and was managing the Record and Tape Center at 456 West Franklin Street.
+As I was about to leave at 10:15 there was a knock on the door from two bundled up people.
 As I opened the door I saw James Taylor and Joni Mitchell, who were at the time the two most popular singer-songwriters in America.
 (Hippie Tipi)

 Related: